 We target an on-balance sheet financed emissions intensity of 66 tonnes of carbon dioxide equivalent per million vehicle kilometre ('tCO2e/million vkm'), using 2019 as our baseline.
-This is in line with the IEA NZE by 2050 scenario.
 We modified the IEA NZE 2021 scenario to isolate LDV and produce a global emissions intensity reference pathway based on the share of sales by technology.